crisanbianca/ionic-shopping-app/README.md

-MOBILE APP
+MOBILE SHOPPING APP

 Description:
-An app for shopping shoes.
+-an shopping app for a naturist pharmacy
+-list of products
+-a product has:
+    -id : numeric
+    -name : string
+    -description: string
+    -expiration date: date
+    -available: boolean

+*Lab 1:*
+-create the project